 In the context of our illustrative model, we find that \begin{itemize} \item The observation of an LNV signal at the Large Hadron Collider (LHC) and/or a future 100 TeV $pp$ collider would preclude the viability of standard thermal leptogenesis. \item The observation of $0\nu\beta\beta$ decay could also rule out the standard leptogenesis paradigm, assuming the $0\nu\beta\beta$ decay amplitude is dominated by the TeV scale LNV mechanism.
-Additional information, such as the results from $pp$ collider LNV searches, knowledge of the light neutrino mass hierarchy, and/or the sum of light neutrino masses would be needed identify the underlying $0\nu\beta\beta$ decay mechanism. \item The relative reaches of $0\nu\beta\beta$ decay and collider LNV searches depends decisively on the new particle spectrum — a feature not readily seen within the previously used pure EFT approach. \item The observation of experimental signature would be consistent with the scale of light neutrino masses implied by neutrino oscillation experiments as well as cosmological and astrophysical neutrino mass probes. \end{itemize}
+Additional information, such as the results from $pp$ collider LNV searches, knowledge of the light neutrino mass hierarchy, and/or the sum of light neutrino masses would be needed to identify the underlying $0\nu\beta\beta$ decay mechanism. \item The relative reaches of $0\nu\beta\beta$ decay and collider LNV searches depend decisively on the new particle spectrum — a feature not readily seen within the previously used pure EFT approach. \item The observation of experimental signature would be consistent with the scale of light neutrino masses implied by neutrino oscillation experiments as well as cosmological and astrophysical neutrino mass probes. \end{itemize}